Steam Access

 🌟 SKILLS

-User research, affinity mapping, personas, user flows, wireframing, prototyping, usability testing, accessibility design
+User research, affinity mapping, personas, task flows, wireframing, prototyping, usability testing, accessibility design

 PROJECT OVERVIEW